LIVVkit/LIVVkit/docs/headers/README.md

 will need to be created and a new find-and-modify block added to `license-prepend-missing.sh`.*

-Once you're confident the `license-find-missing.sh` script is finding all the appropriate files, and any `license-prepend-missing.sh` has all the required find-and-modify blocks, simply run the `liscense-prepend-missing.sh` script.
+Once you're confident the `license-find-missing.sh` script is finding all the appropriate files, and `license-prepend-missing.sh` has all the required find-and-modify blocks, simply run the `liscense-prepend-missing.sh` script.
 You should now see a license header at the top of all your "code" files.